OWGreg/OpenWealth_Customer_API_V3/Cases_and_Journey.md

 ### Stakeholder: External Asset Manager / Financial Intermediary (EAM/FIM)

 - As an external asset manager,
-  I want to capture my client’s new address details during a regular interaction or client meeting
-  so that I can ensure the bank is kept informed and client records are always up to date.

-- As an external asset manager,
   I want to initiate an address change request via my PMS system
   so that the change can be processed digitally without requiring paper forms.